 To know if the housing market in any given year is improving, you've got to compare activity not only month-over-month but also year-over-year.
 Real estate markets move in cycles.
 Sometimes the market is up and sometimes the market dips.
 The mortgage meltdown of 2007 taught us in a big way that real estate prices do not continually rise.
 The housing market crash of 2007 shattered dreams and threw the housing market into a panic.

-During the late 1970s, interest rates were 18%, and many first-time homebuyers were priced out of the market.
+During late-1981, interest rates rose to a high of 18.45%, and many first-time homebuyers were priced out of the market.
 In the mid-80s, the tax reform act of 1986 had a seriously negative effect on the real estate market.
 We'll never forget the fall of the housing market that began at the end of summer in 2005.

 Based on my experiences, here are my top 10 ways to know if the housing market is improving: